Homepage > Journal > Quantitative research in UX

 The randomness and low credibility of results are reduced by well-proven techniques for performing research and a whole background of mathematical and statistical knowledge that helps guarantee the expected credibility.

-According to Kate Moran, Quantitative Research enables you to:
+According to Kate Moran, quantitative research enables you to:

 • Obtain data that are significant in the decision-making process and make it possible to convince various stakeholders in a more concrete way